Varun0157/gpt-fine-tuning/README.md

   - check this: https://github.com/abisee/cnn-dailymail
 - [ ] make a parent class that does the model loading and freezing in the `__init__`, and instructs to return the logits from the `forward` call (taking input ids and attention mask).
 - [ ] possible optimisation mentioned in the test of [utils](./src/utils.py)
-- [ ] update with new assignment doc